5 Reasons to use Nodejs with React for Web Development

 As I began responding to these questions on a daily basis, I knew I had to give a detailed account of Nodejs and React, covering all the whys, hows, and what ifs.
 Here’s when I thought of writing a dedicated article that covers these questions.

-In this blog, I will explain you 5 reasons why you should use Nodejs with React.
+In this blog, I will explain to you 5 reasons why you should use Nodejs with React.
 But before we dig into the meat of the matter, let’s kick things up with a few notches and get the basics right.

 Table of Contents